 - Take in Lima's historic sites with a specialist in history and folk art

-- Explore Cusco and the Sacred Valley, travelling to Machu Picchu on board the luxurious Belmond Hiram Bingham train
+- Explore Cusco and the Sacred Valley, journeying to Machu Picchu on the luxury Belmond Hiram Bingham train

-- Learn Peruvian cooking secrets at a local market and the family home of a professional chef
+- Visit a local market and learn Peru's culinary secrets at the home of a professional chef

 Day 1 Lima Arrival Lima.
 Overnight at Hotel B or Belmond Miraflores Park.